 - Sit down or lie down.

-- Take a deep breath and hold it.
+- Take a deep breath and hold it by closing your throat.

 - Bear down hard, as if you’re trying to go to the bathroom.